airbnb/streamalert/docs/source/config-clusters.rst

 This creates a Kinesis stream and an associated IAM user and hooks up stream events to the StreamAlert classifier function in this cluster.
-The ``terraform_outputs`` section instructs Terraform to print the IAM username and access keypair for the newly created user.
+The ``terraform_outputs`` section instructs Terraform to print the IAM User's ARN, along with the access key ID and secret key for the newly created user.

 Options